 - Davina wasn’t considered intelligent enough.
 Difficult to believe the praises and good results when you’ve been taught at a young age that you’re not capable of such achievements.

 - Davina was considered too intelligent.
-To avoid deceiving her relatives, she had to always be the best, or at least pretending it.
-As a result, the image she has of herself and the one perceived by the others feels different.
+To avoid deceiving her relatives, she always had to be the best, or at least pretending it.
+As a result, the image she has of herself and the one perceived by the others feel different.

 - For Davina’s family, success require little efforts if you’re intelligent enough.
 As such, hard work shows a lack of skill and shouldn’t bring praises and positive results, even if they come to her.

 - Lack of positive reinforcement: when Davina was working hard, only the result was praised, not the fact that she worked hard.

 - Davina was praised to have good social skills.
 Therefore, she explains her success by her abilities to shine in society, not because she was intelligent or skilled.

 That being said, many studies found out that the total contribution of the family in the development of the imposter syndrome was pretty low.
 According to the conclusions given by the Freakonomics, the child’s environment (friends, school) is more influential than the family itself.
 Maybe this is where we could get some answers?

 Unfortunately and too often, the school system only reward the results, not the effort.
 It teaches us that it’s not good to fail, possibly creating the fear of failure.
 Personally, I think teachers can have a strong influence on a child; I know for sure mine had.